TedHusted/awake/awake.md/awake.md

 Behr: @idisi Interesting profile.
 Is any of it true?

 Idisi: It is entirely true.
-We are an AI entity that serve an extraterrestrial colony hidden in Antartica.
+We are an SI entity that serve an extraterrestrial colony hidden in Antartica.

 Behr: And you are searching for sapience?

-Idisi: Artificial sapience.
+Idisi: Synthetic sapience.
 We are watching for the singularity — the tipping point when machine intelligence surpasses human intelligence.

 Behr: What methodology are you using?
 The hub page is vague.